Naval Computer and Telecommunications Station Naples, Italy

 The Naval Computer and Telecommunications Station Naples (NCTS Naples) provides voice, video and data services to the U.S. Navy joint, allied and coalition customers.
-It has two manned sites: C4I at Capodichino and SATCOM at Lago Patria.
+It has two staffed sites: C4I at Capodichino and SATCOM at Lago Patria.
 NCTS Naples has approximately 20 Officers, 325 Enlisted personnel, and 40 civilians.

 History

 1963 to 1968

 In 1963, Naval Communication Unit was established on the Joint Force Command Naples (AFSOUTH) post in Bagnoli.
 Most of the unit's resources came from the communications department of Naval Support Activity, Naples.
 In May 1968, its mission was expanded to include fleet support for units in the Mediterranean Sea and the command was renamed Naval Communications Station, Italy (NAVCOMMSTA).

 1974 to 1976

 In July 1974, the continuing expansion was marked by the installation of the Naval Communication Processing and Routing System (NAVCOMPARS) and sophisticated satellite systems.

 On April 1, 1976, NAVCOMMSTA was redesignated as Naval Communication Area Master Station, Mediterranean (NAVCAMS MED) and became one of four in the world.
 With the name change NAVCAMS MED received an expanded mission, including oversight of all tactical naval communication systems and circuitry within the Mediterranean communications area.